Key Takeaways

 - Network value loss: Because each individualized AVS develops its own trust pool, users are required to pay fees to these pools in addition to transaction fees to Ethereum, resulting in value loss from the Ethereum network.

-As a solution to the four main challenges we touched on above, EigenLayer employs two main frameworks that address these issues head on: pooled security via restaking and free-market governance both of which are designed to augment Ethereum’s security to any system type, while eliminating the efficiencies of existing blockchain governance frameworks.
+As a solution to the four main challenges we touched on above, EigenLayer employs two main frameworks that address these issues head on: pooled security via restaking and free-market governance both of which are designed to augment Ethereum’s security to any system type, while addressing some of the inefficiencies of existing blockchain security and governance frameworks.

 - Open free-market: As a decentralized protocol, EigenLayer provides an open market used to govern how the network’s pooled security is provided by validators and used by AVSs.
 EigenLayer furnishes an unbounded marketplace whereby validators are able to choose whether to opt in or out of each module built on the platform (i.e., they are able to select which AVSs they want to support).
 All AVSs must work hard to attract validators to support them by allocating restaked ETH to their specific module.
 Therefore, validators control which AVSs they decide to support by determining which ones are worthy of additional pooled security given the possibility of additional risk (slashing).
 More specifically, EigenLayer opt-in dynamics provide two critical benefits: 1.) the constant, conventional governance of the core blockchain is improved via a fast and effective free-market governance framework that allows for the launch of newly developed auxiliary capabilities; and 2.) opt-in validation allows new blockchain modules to manipulate diverse sets of resources between validators, ensuring more advantageous security and performance trade offs.
 These benefits help EigenLayer become a more efficient and equitable open marketplace where AVSs are able to rent pooled security provided by Ethereum validators.